saadrehman171000/Cloud-Distributed-Storage-System/CONTRIBUTING.md

 # Contributing to Cloud Distributed Storage System

 We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We want to make contributing to this project as easy and transparent as possible.

-- Reporting a bug
-- Discussing the current state of the code
-- Submitting a fix
-- Proposing new features
-- Becoming a maintainer

-## We Develop with Github
-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-## Pull Requests Process
+## How to Contribute

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Pull Request Process

+1. Update the README.md with details of changes if needed
-2. If you've added code that should be tested, add tests.
+2. Update any documentation that might be affected
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issue tracker](https://github.com/saadrehman171000/Cloud-Distributed-Storage-System/issues)
-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/saadrehman171000/Cloud-Distributed-Storage-System/issues/new).

-## Write bug reports with detail, background, and sample code

-**Great Bug Reports** tend to have:

-- A quick summary and/or background
-- Steps to reproduce
-  - Be specific!
-  - Give sample code if you can.
+3. The PR will be merged once you have the sign-off of the maintainers

+## Bug Reports

+Please report bugs using GitHub issues.
+When filing an issue, make sure to answer these questions:

+1. What version of the project are you using?
+2. What operating system and processor architecture are you using?
+3. What did you do?
+4. What did you expect to see?
-- What you expected would happen
+5. What did you see instead?
-- What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.

-## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md).